geoHeil/dagster-ssh-demo/README.md

 > inspired by https://github.com/dehume/big-data-madison-dagster/blob/main/README.md

 ### Quick Start
 Assumes you have [Docker](https://www.docker.com/) running on your machine.
 To start up the project do the following:

+0. modify the dagster.yaml (container_kwargs/volumes) configuration to point to the local directory (must be an absolute path) you want to use for the volume mapping
 1. `make start-detached`
 2. Access dagit: [http://localhost:3000/](http://localhost:3000/)